 La Fuente del Vino: Here it is!
 The famous fountain of wine at the Bodegas Irache.
 For the web cam, click on Fuente del Vino and then Web Cam in the center of the page.
 Apparently operational 9:00 to 19:00 Spanish time.

-Los Sellos del Camino: A quirky but most interesting site devoted to collecting all the sellos (stamps) available on the Caminos.
+Los Sellos del Camino: A quirky but most interesting site devoted to collecting all the sellos (credential stamps) available on the Caminos.
 A Facebook page that requires signing in.
 (Spanish)

 Personal sites, essays, reflections and blogs